General Electric (GE) Five Forces Analysis & Recommendations

 Competitive Rivalry or Competition against GE (Strong Force)

-Competition reflects the degree of competitive interaction among firms, including General Electric Company.
-This component of the Five Forces analysis model evaluates the external factors responsible for competition that affects GE’s business.
-Strategic management at General Electric must consider the following external factors responsible for the strong force of competitive rivalry:
+Competition effecting General Electric Company is evaluated in this component of the Five Forces analysis.
+Strategic management at General Electric considers the following external factors responsible for the strong force of competitive rivalry:

-The high aggressiveness of firms corresponds to a strong force on General Electric Company in this Five Forces analysis case.
-For example, Siemens and 3M are typically aggressive in competing, especially in innovating and marketing their products.
-This external analysis also considers moderate switching costs, which have a moderate contribution to competitive rivalry in General Electric’s industry environments.
-In this Five Forces analysis case, such an external factor represents the moderate consequences of switching from GE products to other firms’ products, such as the moderate challenges customers experience when switching from General Electric’s engines to other engines available in the transportation sector.
-On the other hand, the moderate number of firms has a moderate impact on the business.
-A larger population of firms would create stronger competition and requires higher prioritization in General Electric’s strategic management.
+The high aggressiveness of aerospace firms corresponds to a strong force on General Electric Company in this Five Forces analysis case.
+For example, Rolls-Royce and Pratt & Whitney are aggressive in competing, especially in innovating and marketing their products.
+This external analysis also considers moderate to high switching costs, which have a moderate contribution to competitive rivalry in General Electric’s industry environment.
+Such an external factor represents the moderate consequences of switching from GE products to competing products.
+For instance, airlines operators, like Southwest, experience moderate to high challenges when switching from General Electric’s turbojet engines to engines from other firms.
+On the other hand, the low number of firms has a moderate impact on the business.
+In this Five Forces analysis case, a larger population of firms would create stronger competition that requires higher prioritization in General Electric’s strategic management.
 Overall, the external factors in this component of the Five Forces analysis maintain the strong intensity of competition that General Electric experiences.

 Bargaining Power of General Electric’s Customers/Buyers (Moderate Force)